 You may, yes, but it’s up to you.
 Some parents like to see their child in our school environment and have a chance to meet the teachers, etc. Others like to come without their child so they can see the school and ask questions without distractions.
 Either way, it’s up to you.
 Keep in mind that if you bring your child to lots of different schools, it can be confusing to him if HE has to choose!
 This is your decision!!
 A good approach would be to visit several schools without your child and after you’ve made your decision, bring your child in for a visit.
 At this point, you can say to your child, “This is your new school!”
 All that being said, it often happens that when a child comes with her parents, she will disappear into the classroom and begin happily working away with the assistance of our teachers, leaving parents to get their questions answered.

 (If your child or a sibling is aged 1 – 2 1/2, it can be distracting to bring him/her.
 They just want to touch everything!!
 This can be disruptive to your tour and to the classroom which is designed for 3 and above.
 Please leave this child with a sitter.
 Babies that can be held are generally ok.)

 When should I start thinking about school for my child?

-January!
+January/February!
 We start children when they are 3 years old and the school year always starts in September.
-Figure out in what year your child will be 3 years old by September (or at the latest, by the end of October) and call us in January.
+Figure out in what year your child will be 3 years old by September (or at the latest, by the end of October) and call us in January of that year.
 In other words, if your child will be 3 by September 2019, call us in January 2019 about enrollment for the following school year.
 If that time has already passed, just give us a call and we’ll see if we have a spot for your child.
 We typically fill up by June for the following school year but don’t let that scare you.
 Being in a military area, plans change, people move, a spot might open up!

 What special programs do you offer?